andrewj31415/minispec/visual/README.md

 General plan for minispec visual:

+Minispec visual will be a python script, useable from the command line (like synth), which will take the same inputs as synth: a starting file, a top-level module/function, and possibly a circuit element library to use (for timing computations).
+The python script will output an interactive html file which may be opened in a web browser.

 The final program will have four parts:

 1. The interpreter.
 The parser will read the minispec source via ANTLR's parser-generator and will then convert it into an abstract data structure.
 We will then unroll for loops.
 We will keep track of a source map along the way.